 The MS-SEM program is designed to be flexible to accommodate different student backgrounds, allowing students to learn in areas in which they are deficient, while still guaranteeing core competency in systems engineering and systems management.
 This program has both a thesis and a non-thesis option.
 All part-time MS-SEM students will be assigned initially to the non-thesis option.
 Those wishing to elect the thesis option may do so by obtaining the approval of a faculty thesis supervisor.

 The MS-SEM degree requires a total of 36 credit hours consisting of 12 courses in the non-thesis option or 10 courses plus six hours of thesis credit for the thesis option.
 All students must have an academic adviser and an approved degree plan.
 Courses taken without adviser approval will not count toward the 36 semester-hour requirement.
 Successful completion of the approved course of studies leads to the MS-SEM degree.
 Please also note that the University’s general degree requirements are discussed in the graduate catalog.

 Students enrolled in the thesis option should meet with individual faculty members to discuss research opportunities and to choose a research adviser during the first or second semester that the student is enrolled.
 After the second semester of study, course selection should be made in consultation with the research adviser.
-Part-time students are encouraged to enroll in only one course during their first semester and in no more than two courses during any semester they are also working full-time.

 Research and thesis hours cannot be counted in an MS-SEM degree plan unless a thesis is written and successfully defended.
 A supervising committee, which must be chosen in consultation with the student’s thesis adviser prior to enrolling for thesis credit, administers the defense.
 With adviser approval, the lecture courses may include some 5000 level courses.
 Full-time UT Dallas students who receive financial assistance are required to enroll in nine semester credit hours each semester.